-Not to oversimplify how to create a strategic plan, but by placing all the parts of a plan into three areas, you can clearly see how the pieces fit together.
-The three pieces of the puzzle are:
+We wouldn’t want to oversimplify how to write a strategic plan, but by placing all the parts of a plan into three, general categories, you can simplify the process and clearly see how the pieces fit together.
+The three pieces of the strategic planning template are:

 - Where are we now?